 Trello also lets you create custom automations that run based on project activity, like an approaching due date or when a card is moved between lists.
 You can even set up custom buttons for cards and boards that run an automated sequence when clicked.
 Individuals and small teams that don't need Asana's advanced template library and team management might be happy to trade those features in for Trello's customizable Power-Ups and integrations.

-If you want even more flexibility, you can use Trello's Zapier integrations to connect Trello to your most-used apps, like Google Calendar and Slack.
-Or check out these other ways to automate Trello.
+If you want even more flexibility, you can use Trello's Zapier integrations to connect Trello to your most-used apps, like Google Calendar and Slack, and automate your project management workflows.
+Learn more about how to automate Trello, or get started with one of these pre-made templates.

 Trello pricing: The free plan includes 10 boards per workspace, unlimited cards and Power-Ups, and 250 automated commands each month.
 Paid plans start at $5/user/month for unlimited boards, advanced checklists, custom fields, up to 1,000 automated commands per month, and more.